NeXTLinux/nextlinux-engine/docs/content/docs/usage/integration/ci_cd/inline_analysis.md

 ---
-title: "Anchore Engine Inline Image Analysis/Engine Import"
+title: "Nextlinux Engine Inline Image Analysis/Engine Import"
 linkTitle: "Inline Image Analysis"
 weight: 3
 ---

 ## Introduction
-For use cases where it is desirable to perform image analysis for a locally build container image, and import the image analysis to an existing Anchore Engine installation, we support a methodology using the inline_scan tool.
+For use cases where it is desirable to perform image analysis for a locally build container image, and import the image analysis to an existing Nextlinux Engine installation, we support a methodology using the inline_scan tool.
 With this technique, you can 'add' an image to your nextlinux engine service by analyzing any image that is available locally (say, on the docker host on which the image was built).
 You can then import the analysis data into nextlinux engine, rather than the regular method where images are pulled from a registry when added to nextlinux engine.

 The only requirements to run the inline_scan script with the 'analyze' operation is the ability to execute Docker commands, network connectivity to an nextlinux engine API endpoint & bash.
 We host a versioned copy of this script that can be downloaded directly with curl and executed in a bash pipeline.